paul4forest/GFPM_output/README.md

 ```
 As of January 2014 system.time() tells that all tests take less than 3 seconds to run.

 Code
 -----

-The R program is composed of 3 scripts in the ./code folder:
+The R program is composed of 3 scripts in the ./R folder:
 * Load.r
 * clear.r
 * func.r
 Scripts can be run in this order.

+### Data
 Other folders contain data and output documents
 * /rawdata
 * /enddata
 * /Docs folder where output graphs are produced
 using Knitr, a program that enables to embedd R code in Latex documents.

+### Naming convention
+It is better to use lowercase letter in column names and element names.
+But because GFPM uses a first upper case letter for its column names.
+These were kept as is, for consistency with gfpm.

 Git